 Have you had the opportunity to swim with the dolphins?
 What did you think?
 Would you recommend it to others?
 Let us know in the comments below.

 Since I wrote this article, it has been made abundantly clear that dolphins and other water animals are not treated as well as we might think.

-After this article came out, an acquaintance asked me if I would please share the plight of dolphins in a video, and to bring it to the attention of others.
+After this article came out, an acquaintance asked me if I would please share the plight of dolphins in a video and bring it to the attention of others.
 I was happy to do so.
 I do not condone cruelty to any animal or person.
-I cannot change the fact that I took part in this but I can give you more information so that you can make your own decisions.
+I cannot change the fact that I took part in this, but I can give you more information so that you can make your own decisions.